kodjodevf/mangayomi-extensions/CONTRIBUTING-JS.md

 # Contributing

-This guide have some instructions and tips on how to create a new Mangayomi extension on js extension.
+This guide have some instructions and tips on how to create a new Mangayomi extension on JavaScript extension.

 ## Prerequisites